 Release date: When will the next iPad mini come out?

 Is there going to be another iPad mini?
 Yes, we think so - but when it will launch is a harder question. iPads, sadly, don't have the reassuringly regular release schedule of the iPhones, and the mini line is even harder to predict than the rest.
 Here's when Apple has released iPad minis:

 - iPad mini 3: October 2014

 See that massive gap between the fourth and fifth generations?
 That's what makes it hard to guess Apple's next step.
 Four autumns in a row saw iPad mini releases, then we had to wait three and a half years.

-The big question is whether the mini is back in the company's good books.
-If the 2019 update is a success and sales are good (and our suspicion is that they will be) then Apple will probably update next spring.
+The big question is whether the mini is back in the company's good books - whether Apple is again committed to the iPad mini as a long-term project.
+If the 2019 update is a success and sales are good (and our suspicion is that they will be) then Apple will probably update in the spring of 2020.
 That's what happened with the iPad 9.7in (2017) - it came out, everyone bought it, and it became a yearly fixture.

 If sales are underwhelming, we might not see another mini for another three years - if we get another one at all.
 But our experience with the new mini is so positive, and our anecdotal sense of industry demand so positive, that we strongly expect this to become a regular spring release.

 We doubt it!
 Things looked bad for the mini line before the 2019 update, but it's now clear that Apple values its smallest tablet.
 Is there going to be an iPad mini 6?
 Yes.